kunalsmh/pir-window-switcher/README.md

 4. Go to main.cpp, replace your `WIFI_SSID`, `WIFI_PASSWORD`, `API_URL` with your credentials
 5. Place the device where you want the sensor to detect presence

-- API Server runs in the background (system tray)
+- The API server runs in the background, close it from system tray to end the process.

+###### I use this so my parents think i'm always studying but you can use this however you want haha